 External Web sites may include text links to an official Winthrop Web page.
 External Web sites may not include – as links or non-linked graphics – the university’s copyrighted and trademarked official logos and logotypes.
 Exceptions are external Web sites of officially approved vendor contracts (e.g. ARAMARK), organizations to which Winthrop is an institutional member (e.g. Big South Conference), or entities with which the university shares sponsorship, has partnered with, or otherwise is officially affiliated.

-In ALL cases, permission to use the university’s copyrighted and trademarked official logos and logotypes must be sought and obtained in writing from University Relations.
+In ALL cases, permission to use the university’s copyrighted and trademarked official logos and logotypes must be sought and obtained in writing from University Communications and Marketing.